-- 1. That the Regional Trails Widening and Lighting Project be accelerated by the inclusion of the Project in the 2024-2028 Financial Plan and that project funds be secured by way of debt; and - 2.
-That staff continue to develop partnerships, pursue grant opportunities and report back to the Regional Parks Committee at the September 27, 2023 meeting with options to generate additional funds through non-tax revenue.
+At its August 9, 2023 meeting, the Capital Regional District (CRD) Board considered funding options for the renewal of critical infrastructure and the widening and lighting of priority sections of the Galloping Goose and Lochside regional trails.
+The Board moved that the Regional Trestles Renewal, Trails Widening and Lighting Project (the Project) be accelerated by the inclusion of the Project in the 2024-2028 Financial Plan and that project funds be secured by way of debt; and that staff continue to develop partnerships, pursue grant opportunities and report back to the Regional Parks Committee's September 27, 2023 meeting with options to generate additional funds through non-tax revenue, in addition to working with the province to secure opportunities for supporting the work identified.